ItsZeusBro/Hydra/README.md

 5. Hydra uses a standard interpreter for all Abstract Syntax
 7. Hydra's Plugin Architechture gives you the ability to add in cool plugins like Hercules-Constraints or other Plugins for whatever purpose
 8. We currently are aiming to support python, javascript, and go scaffolding.
 Various others will need help from the community

+## Some Cool things you can Build with Hydra!
+1. A client in Javascript and server in Golang all connected with network code
+2.